awsdocs/aws-lambda-developer-guide/doc_source/python-tracing.md

 ## Storing runtime dependencies in a layer<a name="python-tracing-layers"></a>

-If you use the X\-Ray SDK to instrumentAWS SDK clients your function code, your deployment package can become quite large\.
+If you use the X\-Ray SDK to instrument AWS SDK clients your function code, your deployment package can become quite large\.
 To avoid uploading runtime dependencies every time you update your functions code, package them in a [Lambda layer](configuration-layers.md)\.

 The following example shows an `AWS::Serverless::LayerVersion` resource that stores X\-Ray SDK for Python\.